-Freedom of Information Act
+Freedom of Information Act 2000

-Definition document for government departments
+Definition document for the Welsh Government

-This guidance gives examples of the kinds of information that we would expect government departments to provide in order to meet their commitments under the model publication scheme.
-We would expect departments to make the information in this definition document available unless:
+This guidance gives examples of the kinds of information that we would expect the Welsh Government to provide in order to meet its commitments under the model publication scheme.
+We would expect the government to make the information in this definition document available unless:

-- they do not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations exceptions, or its release is prohibited by another statute; - the information is archived, out of date or otherwise inaccessible; or - it would be impractical or resource-intensive to prepare the material for routine release.
+- it does not hold the information; - the information is exempt under one of the FOIA exemptions or Environmental Information Regulations exceptions, or its release is prohibited by another statute; - the information is readily and publicly available from an external website; such information may have been provided by the public authority or on its behalf.
+The authority must provide a direct link to that information; - the information is archived, out of date or otherwise inaccessible; or, - it would be impractical or resource-intensive to prepare the material for routine release.

 The guidance is not meant to give an exhaustive list of everything that should be covered by a publication scheme.
-The legal commitment is to the model publication scheme, and departments should look to provide as much information as possible on a routine basis.
+The legal commitment is to the model publication scheme, and authorities should look to provide as much information as possible on a routine basis.

-This information should also be provided by any executive agencies within the department.
-References to "departments" in this guidance include any executive agencies.
-For example, we would expect an executive agency to publish information about its management board and accounts in the same way as the department itself.
+This information should also be provided for any executive agencies or other bodies within the government.
+References to "departments" in this guidance include these bodies.
+For example, we would expect an executive agency to publish information about its management board and accounts in the same way as the government itself.

-A government department retains legal responsibility for ensuring that information is made available in accordance with the publication scheme, even if practical responsibility for implementing it is delegated to the executive agency.
+The government retains legal responsibility for ensuring that this information is made available in accordance with the publication scheme, even if practical responsibility for implementing it is delegated to the other body.